 • Recognize an evolving context and narrative.

-For example, pre-pandemic scenarios used fuel costs as a trigger, anticipating higher prices in a crisis.
-After spending a few weeks assessing key metrics for the business, the company realized that because diesel fuel is cheap, it can be more competitive on rates and pay truckers better than Amazon — the opposite of what it expected in its original scenario planning.
+For example, pre-pandemic scenarios used fuel costs as a trigger, anticipating higher prices in the event of a crisis.
+After spending a few weeks assessing key metrics for the business, the company realized that because diesel fuel is cheap, it can be more competitive on rates and pay truckers better than Amazon—the opposite of what it expected in its original scenario planning.
 Fuel is so inexpensive, in fact, that sending out partly filled trucks is a more reasonable proposition than it was just a few months ago.
-Because the company had already planned mitigating steps for scenarios that relied on high fuel costs as a trigger, it was able to work them backwards without additional planning.
+Because the company had already planned mitigating steps for scenarios that relied on high fuel costs as a trigger, it was able to work them backward without additional planning.

-Operating at 60% of regular revenue, management assessed what its existing customers needed and got the sales team working on acquiring new customers by thinking out-of-the-box.
-Tar Heel Direct's next move is to identify small and niche businesses that are operating at reduced capacity and have the sales team contact those that may be having trouble moving partial loads.
+Operating at 60% of regular revenue, management assessed what its existing customers needed and got the sales team working on acquiring new customers by thinking out of the box.
+Sunshine Direct’s next move is to identify small and niche businesses that are operating at reduced capacity and have the sales team contact those that may be having trouble moving partial loads.
 The projection is that taking these steps will bring revenues up to 80%, which would move the company into a better scenario.

 Download Our Scenario Planning Template